 VIII.
 THE BENEFITS OF PEACE VS. ANGER

-To live at peace with governing authorities, even though you might not agree with their many decisions is to live peacefully.
+To live in non-rebellion with governing authorities, even though you might not agree with their many decisions, is to live peacefully.

 Righteous indignation, on the other hand, is a measure of your love for Christ.
 Are you angered over the things that anger God?
 Therein is an indication of spiritual maturity.
 God bless you for standing firm where Scripture is firm.
 Amen.